-Earlier this month, a rule went into effect that made mortgage insurance permanent on many FHA loans for the entire life of the loan.
+Several years back, a rule went into effect that made mortgage insurance permanent on most FHA loans for the entire life of the loan.
 Ouch!

 Before this game-changer, FHA loans were the cat’s meow because of the low mortgage rates offered, coupled with mortgage insurance premiums that were not only more affordable, but removed once the loan amortized to 78% LTV.

-But in an effort to reduce losses, the FHA had to end its easy money policies and clamp down on borrowers taking advantage of a program originally intended for the underserved.
+But in an effort to reduce losses, the FHA ended its so-called easy money policies and clamped down on borrowers taking advantage of a program originally intended for the underserved.

-Additionally, homeowners can request the removal of PMI at 80% LTV, or sooner if the home appreciates in value.
+Homeowners with these types of loans can also request PMI removal at 80% LTV (based on original amortization schedule) or even sooner if the home appreciates in value.

 Lender-Paid Mortgage Insurance Isn’t Free

-When you see the term “lender-paid mortgage insurance,” your first impression might be that the lender pays for it, and you don’t.
+When you see the term lender-paid mortgage insurance, your first impression might be that the mortgage lender pays for it, and you don’t.
+Hooray!

 The reality is that the lender does indeed pay for the mortgage insurance (on your behalf), but so do you, in the form of a higher mortgage rate.

-So instead of securing a rate of say 3.75% on your 30-year fixed, you agree to pay 4% with no mortgage insurance paid out-of-pocket.
+So instead of securing an interest rate of say 3.75% on your 30-year fixed, you agree to a rate of 4% with no mortgage insurance costs paid out-of-pocket.

 This is similar to a no cost refinance, where the lender pays all the closing costs, but you wind up with a higher interest rate.